 Growing up I struggled with my studies.
 My dad worked nights and my mom could not read in English, so I turned to my teachers for guidance and assistance on homework or questions that I had on various concepts taught in class.
 At a young age, I realized how valuable teachers are to their students.
 I always valued their help.
 Without their assistance, I knew I would have truly struggled.
 That is why I decided to become a teacher.
 I wanted to make a difference in a child’s life.
 I wanted not only to help kids learn how to read and write but I also wanted to help them see that they could accomplish any goal.

 What or who inspired you to pursue your career?

 My grandmother had a rough childhood.
 She grew up in extreme poverty in rural Kentucky.
 She did not have an education past the 8th grade.
-She would always tell me that, “no matter what happens in life, people cannot take away your education.”
+She would always tell me, “no matter what happens in life, people cannot take away your education.”
 She always encouraged me when it came to school and wanted to see me succeed in life.
-She taught me that an education can take you anywhere in life.
+She taught me that education can take you anywhere in life.

 What do you enjoy most about teaching/tutoring, Gloria?

 I love teaching and tutoring because it allows me to help others.
 I also learn a lot from my own students.
 I feel a true purpose in life by helping others especially when a child has an “a ha” moment.”
 There is nothing better than a child figuring out a math problem or reading question that they thought they couldn’t answer.